-In order to participate in externships, the following are required: (see Program Specific criteria in the Student Handbook & Externship Performance Agreement).
+In order to participate in externships, the following are required: (see Program Specific criteria in the Student Handbook and Externship Performance Agreement).
 Students must:

-- Attend the Career Services Seminar, Career Development Workshops & Externship Orientations - Satisfactorily complete a mock interview with Career Services - Provide records of all relevant immunizations by the set deadlines.
-Immunizations are to be completed on students' personal - Attend any site-specified orientations, interviews or drug testing - Students must provide or arrange for their own transportation during the externship period - Review & sign the extern performance agreement form - Review the Externship Checklist, obtain all required signatures & return the form to the externship coordinator or instructor - Keep an accurate time sheet & submit it weekly to Career Services - All students must return to campusas scheduled for class - Adhere to instructions & objectives in the Externship courses syllabus - Assist their site supervisor in timely completion of evaluations & assure that they are returned to the

-College upon completion.
-The point of contact to facilitate communication with the externship sites is the Career Services

-- Comply with the standards of dress, conduct & attendance as established by the college - Comply with additional standards of professional behavior, conduct, policies & procedures as established by the clinical facility.
+- Attend the Career Services Seminar, Career Development Workshops and Externship Orientations - Satisfactorily complete a mock interview with Career Services - Provide records of all relevant immunizations by the set deadlines.
+Immunizations are to be completed on students' personal - Attend any site-specified orientations, interviews or drug testing - Students must provide or arrange for their own transportation during the externship period - Review and sign the extern performance agreement form - Review the Unitek College Externship Checklist, obtain all required signatures and return the form to the externship coordinator or instructor - Keep an accurate time sheet and submit it weekly to Career Services - Allstudentsmustreturntocampusasscheduledforclass - Adhere to instructions and objectives in the Externship courses syllabus - Assist their site supervisor in timely completion of evaluations and assure that they are returned to the College upon completion.
+The point of contact to facilitate communication with the externship sites is the Career Services - Comply with the standards of dress, conduct and attendance as established by Unitek College - Comply with additional standards of professional behavior, conduct, policies and procedures as established by the clinical